Search Ashworth College

 The type of classes you take in high school can actually help you develop the skills and perspective you will need to succeed in college.

 Preparing for college starts in 8th grade with the classes you choose to take your first semester of 9th grade.
 Most colleges expect students to have had a coursework core of at least 3 years of math, 4 years of English, 3 years of history, 3 years of science, and 2 years of foreign language.
 The better colleges, though, have higher standards for math, science, and foreign languages.
-Arts and music classes, though fun are not as critical to college admittance as the core academic courses.

 The more selective colleges will want students to have had four years of math.
 Algebra 1, geometry, algebra 2, trigonometry, and pre-calculus make up a typical math sequence.
 The same holds true for science as well.
 A recommended science track would include a physical science (geology, for instance), biology, chemistry, and physics.

-Doing well in challenging honors, advanced placement (AP), and international baccalaureate (IB) courses looks great on high school transcripts and in some cases can be used as credit towards college classes.
+Doing well in challenging honors, advanced placement (AP), and international baccalaureate (IB) courses looks great on high school transcripts and in some cases can be used as credit toward college classes.
 In this way, advanced classes taken in high school can lighten the course load in college and can help you graduate earlier, depending on the number of advanced classes you took.
 Advanced classes typically help students develop the ‘muscle’ for college level work.

 College success requires maturity, independence, and determination.
 College students are routinely faced with the challenging situations that require time management, good decision-making, and problem solving.
 High school coursework can be a springboard for all these things.